isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-07-26-post-GetActive Singapore Returns to Celebrate Singapores 52nd Birthday through Sport.md

 In celebration of NS50, national servicemen and their family and friends will receive complimentary access to ActiveSG Swimming Complexes and Gyms from 5 – 6 August when they present their SAF/SPF/SCDF 11B or SAFRA/HomeTeamNS membership cards upon entry.

 Find out more about GetActive!
-Singapore 2017 at [www.myactivesg.com/getactivesingapore](https://www.myactivesg.com/getactivesingapore).
+Singapore 2017 at [GetActive!
+Singapore](https://www.myactivesg.com/getactivesingapore).

 ---